Todd Shelton logo

 Founding story

-In 2000, I moved from Tennessee to New York City after college.
-I worked for a fashion brand during the day.
-I went to design school at night.
+In 2000 I moved to New York City after college.
+I worked for a fashion brand during the day and went to design school at night.

-After three years, I released my first product: a long-sleeve t-shirt.
+After three years I released my first product: a long-sleeve t-shirt.
 I made it in standard and in-between sizes.
-I was in-between sizes.

-I wanted to sell directly to people, so I set up at street markets in Soho on weekends.
-We still have customers from those days.
-In 2005, we built a website.
+I sold directly at street markets in Soho on weekends.
+In 2005 I built a website.

 An order with a pant factory in Brooklyn was six weeks past due.
 I called every week.
 Finally, the owner, Mr. Hertling, told me: "We'll get to your order when we get to it.
 If that's not good enough, you need to make a decision."